rfshelley/Documentation/smartapp-developers-guide/sending-notifications.rst

 =====================

 SmartApps can send notifications, either as a push notification in the mobile app, or as SMS messages to designated recipients.
-This allows SmartApps to notify people when important events happen in their home.
+This allows SmartApps to notify people when important Events happen in their home.

 ----